 For anyone interested in film culture outside of the big blockbusters, Berlin is a great place to be.
 And even in a country which loves its voice dubbing, Berlin is thankfully a city of international films screenings in their original language and indie cinemas who screen their films without dubbing.
 To make sure you’re not caught out though, always look out for OMU or OV (meaning either original language with subtitles, or just original language) next to the listings, otherwise you may find yourself sitting though a German version of a non-German film!

-Berlin is a treasure trove of vintage cinemas which have been lovingly restored but not modernised.
-When you enter its classic theatres, with their creaky old floors and vintage style seats, you’ll really feel the authentic, cinematic atmosphere that’s been lost from so many cinemas these days.
+Berlin is a treasure trove of vintage cinemas which have been lovingly restored but not modernized.
+When you enter its classic theaters, with their creaky old floors and vintage style seats, you’ll really feel the authentic, cinematic atmosphere that’s been lost from so many cinemas these days.
 If you’d like to visit Berlin’s oldest cinemas, the best are Moviemento, which opened in 1907; Brotfabrik, which translates as “bread factory” since it began life in 1890 as a bakery, Bablyon Mitte dating back to 1928; Zoo Palst who began screenings in 1957 and Tilsiter Lichtspiele who celebrated their 100th anniversary in 2008.

 And the best news?
 Every cinema in Berlin sells beer.
-This aside, there are many kinos located in actual bars, such as Eiszeit Kino and b-ware Ladenkino, which actually has a sign outside stating “dies ist kein kino” meaning “this is not a cinema” - possibly for legal reasons, although this hasn’t been confirmed… As well as these local favourites, don’t miss stopping by the following cinemas to catch a movie if you can!
+This aside, there are many kinos located in actual bars, such as Eiszeit Kino and b-ware Ladenkino, which actually has a sign outside stating “dies ist kein kino” meaning “this is not a cinema” - possibly for legal reasons, although this hasn’t been confirmed… As well as these local favorites, don’t miss stopping by the following cinemas to catch a movie if you can!

-Kino Arsenal specialises in retrospective films, and they often screen the films on original film stock which gives a very different, more organic experience of the film.
+Kino Arsenal specializes in retrospective films, and they often screen the films on original film stock which gives a very different, more organic experience of the film.
 They also often collaborate with the film museum which is located right above (and offers free entry every Thursday evening) and sometimes present lectures on film history.
-It is located underneath the famous Sony Center on Potsdamer Platz, which also holds CineStar IMAX, the only IMAX theatre in Berlin.
+It is located underneath the famous Sony Center on Potsdamer Platz, which also holds CineStar IMAX, the only IMAX theater in Berlin.
 Two completely different cinemas built almost on top of each other.

 Part of Berlin’s unique film culture are the guerrilla screening organisations who host spontaneous film nights at various locations across the city, two of the most renowned being Mobile Kino and Mindpirates.